camlspotter/ocaml/README-leopard.md

 ## `-no-trans`

 The main use of `-no-trans` is to feed OCamleopard programs to `ocamldep` dependency analyzer.

 Option `-no-trans` disables OCamleopard program transformation.
-This option makes compilers as preprocessors just like `-as-pp`, but it only desugars OCamleopard syntactic sugar and does not perform its program transformation.
+This option turns ompilers into preprocessors just like `-as-pp`, but it only desugars OCamleopard syntactic sugar and does not perform its program transformation.
 The output, if successful, is a valid vanilla OCaml binary untyped AST.